marcgr9/tasks/README.md

 # tasks
-daily tasks manager in pure js
+daily tasks manager without front end libraries

+changing a div's inner html depending on the current app state html got with a xhttp GET request to /views